Guardian Angel Program

 PJ

-PJ is a strikingly handsome 17-year-old Gray Tabby Manx who came to HART with his adopted siblings, Catherine and Harriet, when their purr-son needed to move to a care facility.
-His stunning green eyes are so endearing, you can't help but stop and give him some love.
+PJ is a strikingly handsome 18-year-old Gray Tabby Manx who came to HART when his purr-son needed to move to a care facility.

-As he has aged, PJ has developed issues with emptying his bladder, and needs help with it several times daily.
+As he has aged, PJ has developed "Manx Syndrome" which causes issues in cats born with no tails.
+Because of this, PJ has issues with emptying his bladder, and needs help with it several times daily.
 He takes it all in stride, and is very good with it.
-Please don't let that deter you from bringing this wonderful cat into your life, and giving him a well-deserved, loving, fur-ever home.
+HART's GA Program helps PJ with medications to keep him comfortable.
+He currently lives in a loving foster home, but would love to find a fur-ever family.

 Img 6612